Chandlerdea/NetworkingController/README.md

 ### Authentication

 This library handles certificate pinning out of the box.
 All you need to do is provide the certificates, and the library will handle the authentication challenge correctly.
-For HTTP basic authentication, there is a function on `NetworkingControllerErrorDelegate`:
+For HTTP basic authentication, there is a function on `NetworkingControllerAuthenticationDelegate`:

     func requestDidReceiveAuthenticationChallenge(_ request: URLRequest) -> (username: String, password: String)?

 If you implement this method, the library will handle the authentication challenge correctly.
 The library stores the `URLCredential` perminently, so this will only need to be done once per app install.
+If you are using HTTPS, but the endpoint your hitting doesn't require authentication, you can specify to continue with the request, which causes the `URLSession` to perform the request.
+You just need to implement this method in `NetworkingControllerAuthenticationDelegate`:

+        func shouldProceedWithAuthenticationChallendWithoutCredentials(_ request: URLRequest) -> Bool

 If you have any critiques, or ideas, open a PR or let me know!